Tony Falkenstein (entrepreneur): Books

 Falkenstein is the author of The ABC's of Business: Never Hire a Person Who Walks Slowly, which was published in 2015 by Advantage Media Group.

 Awards and recognition

 In 2008, Falkenstein was inducted into the New Zealand Business Hall of Fame.

 In the 2010 New Year Honours, Falkenstein was appointed an Officer of the New Zealand Order of Merit, for services to business.
 He received the World Class New Zealand award for New Thinking in 2012 and also was listed as a Distinguished Alumni of the University of Auckland a year later.
 In 2014, he was honoured with the Alpha, Beta Gamma distinction.

+In the 2025 King’s Birthday Honours, Falkenstein was promoted to Companion of the New Zealand Order of Merit, for services to philanthropy and business education.

 Philanthropy

 Falkenstein is an avid philanthropist and has been reported to have donated to various causes which including: